adewealthgit/aws-intro-demo/README.md

    4. ```terraform apply``` => Creates the delta between the current state in the infrastructure and your new state definition in the Terraform configuration files.
 7. Open AWS Portal and browse different views to see what entities were created:
    1. Find the resource group.
-   2. Click the vnet.
+   2. Click the vpc.
 Browse subnets etc.
    3. Click pip => see the public ip of the VM.
    4. Click vm => Browse different information regarding the VM, e.g. Networking: here you find the firewall definition for ssh we created earlier.
 8. Test to get ssh connection to the VM: